montanaflynn/notify-cli/README.md

 go get github.com/montanaflynn/notify-cli/cmd/notify
 ```

-Then add `| notify` to the end of a command.
+Once installed add `| notify` to the end of a command.
 By default it makes a bell sound when the command finishes but can be configured to send a slack message or a webhook instead.
 Here's the usage from `notify --help`:

 ```
 Notify